christophsax/seasonal/README.md

 [![Build Status](https://travis-ci.org/christophsax/seasonal.svg?branch=master)](https://travis-ci.org/christophsax/seasonal)

-**Major Change: seaonal now relies on the [x13binary](https://github.com/x13org/x13binary) package to access prebuilt binaries of X-13ARIMA-SEATS.
-No manual installation of X13-ARIMA-SEATS is requred anymore.
-As x13binary is not yet on CRAN, you need to install it from Github (see Installation)**
+**Major Change: No X13-ARIMA-SEATS binary download required anymore! seaonal now relies on the [x13binary](https://github.com/x13org/x13binary) package to access prebuilt binaries of X-13ARIMA-SEATS.
+As x13binary is not yet on CRAN, you need to install it from Github:**

+    install.packages("devtools")
+    devtools::install_github('x13org/x13binary')
+    devtools::install_github('christophsax/seasonal')

 *seasonal* is an easy-to-use and full-featured R-interface to X-13ARIMA-SEATS, the newest seasonal adjustment software developed by the [United States Census